openlibhums/janeway/docs/source/manager/articlesissues/index.rst

 - Auto assign editors
     - Articles submitted to this section will be automatically assigned to any editors and/or section editors selected on the 'Editors' and/or 'Section Editors box above.

-You can edit and delete sections but be warned: deleting a section will orphan articles within that section.
+You can edit sections but you cannot delete a section when it would orphan an article.
+If you wish to remove a section first migrate all of the articles using that section to a different section then the delete button will become available.

 This field can also be disabled if you only have one article type, using the Submission Configurator.